-Our principal sales distribution channel for our digital products is through our OEM partners which accounted for 22% of our total revenue in 2014, with one major customer, GE Healthcare at 9.4% of our revenue.
-In addition six customers accounted for 33% of our total revenue, which includes both OEM partners and direct customers.
+Our principal sales distribution channel for our digital products is through our OEM partners which accounted for 25% of our total revenue in 2015, with one major customer, GE Healthcare at 10% of our revenue.
+In addition six customers accounted for 29% of our total revenue, which includes both OEM partners and direct customers.
 A limited number of major customers have in the past and may continue in the future to account for a significant portion of our revenue.
 The loss of our relationships with principal customers or a decline in sales to principal customers could materially adversely affect our business and operating results.
-In July 2014 we acquired the assets of DermEbx and Radion, which combined represented one of our significant customers.
-There can be no assurance that our revenues will not be adversely impacted as a result of the acquisition.